Will the Next Bitcoin Halving Unleash a New Crypto Bull Market?

-With the exception of May and June, 2019 has been a rather uneventful year for Bitcoin and the entire crypto universe.
-Bitcoin has been trading sideways-to-lower following its price peak on 26 June (see Chart #1 below).
-Cryptocurrencies need some type of event to serve as a catalyst for kick-starting a new bull market.
+With the exception of , 2019 was a rather uneventful year for Bitcoin and the entire crypto universe.
+Bitcoin traded sideways-to-lower following its price peak on 26 June (see Chart #1 below).
+Although the number-one cryptocurrency has started 2020 with a bang representing a so far this year, cryptocurrencies still need some type of event to serve to reestablish a new bull market.
 It wasn’t the launch of Bakkt, so could it be the next Bitcoin halving?

 The Next Crypto Bull Market

-Many traders and investors within the crypto community expected the recent launch of Bakkt to generate a new wave of buying pressure for BTC and other cryptocurrencies.
+Many traders and investors within the crypto community expected the launch of Bakkt to generate a new wave of buying pressure for BTC and other cryptocurrencies.
 However, buying never materialized.
-In fact, Bitcoin is much lower today in comparison to the Bakkt launch date on 23 September (see Chart #2 below).
+In fact, Bitcoin was much lower shortly afterward in comparison to the Bakkt launch date on 23 September (see Chart #2 below).

-What will it take to unleash a new crypto bull market?
+What will it take to unleash a new ?
+Has it already begun?
 Many cryptocurrency traders are convinced that the next Bitcoin halving in May 2020 will create a powerful new bull market.
-But what is Bitcoin halving and why could it generate a new run?
+But what is the Bitcoin halving and why could it generate a new run?
 Let’s explore the details.